How Tax Liens Affect Applying for a Business Loan

 The IRS offers two potential options for people who are trying to recover from a tax lien.
 The first is called subordination.
 When you “subordinate” a tax lien, you give other creditors (like a lender) the legal power to collect their debts from you before the government can.

 According to the IRS website, “A ‘withdrawal’ removes the public Notice of Federal Tax Lien.”
-This is significant because it means the tax lien will no longer be reported to the credit bureaus.
-However, having your lien withdrawn doesn’t mean you don’t still owe the money you’re liable for.
+This is significant because it means the lien will no longer be reported to the credit bureaus.
+However, having a tax lien removal doesn’t mean you don’t still owe the money you’re liable for.
 Moreover, you’ll need to be vigilant in disputing any credit reports that still show a tax lien.

 Besides avoiding a tax lien altogether, getting your lien withdrawn is one of the best-case scenarios.